-During this first dissertation completion course, candidates write Chapter Four of the dissertation draft as described in the Dissertation Handbook: Introduction, summary of data, and analysis of findings using appropriate qualitative or quantitative headings with details incorporated into the dissertation template using current APA format and style.
+During this first dissertation completion course, candidates continue writing their proposal, prepare for IRB review and, upon IRB approval, begin collecting data for their research.
 Candidates follow the data collection protocol using their approved research method.
-Candidates consult with their Dissertation Committee to adjust any unforeseen circumstances which occurred during the research phase and inform the IRB if needed.
+Upon completion of the data collection, candidates write Chapter Four of the dissertation draft as described in the Dissertation Handbook: Introduction, summary of data, and analysis of findings using appropriate qualitative or quantitative headings with details incorporated into the dissertation template applying current APA format and style.
+Candidates consult with their Dissertation Committee to adjust for any unforeseen circumstances that may have occurred during the research phase and inform the IRB if needed.
 Candidates follow the criteria in the dissertation rubric and report results using data presentation techniques such as tables and diagrams using current APA format.